wrf/taxonomy_database/README.md

 `cut -f 3 NCBI_SRA_Metadata_Full_20180402.samples.tab > NCBI_SRA_Metadata_Full_20180402.ncbi_ids.txt`

 This is then processed as above from the taxonomy database to make a 4-column table, of species name, kingdom, phylum and class.
 This can be added to any existing spreadsheet or processed into the barplot.
 Here, the numbers are used as input by adding the option `--numbers` to `parse_ncbi_taxonomy.py`.
+This requires the NCBI Taxonomy data ([see above](https://github.com/wrf/taxonomy_database#adding-kingdom-etc))

 `parse_ncbi_taxonomy.py -i NCBI_SRA_Metadata_Full_20180402.ncbi_ids.txt -n ~/db/taxonomy/names.dmp -o ~/db/taxonomy/nodes.dmp --numbers --header > NCBI_SRA_Metadata_Full_20180402.ncbi_ids_w_kingdom.tab`